kendru/learn-cljs/content/section-3/lesson-17-discovering-sequence-operations.md

 3. Putting the seq into a list reverses the elements
 4. Putting the seq into a set de-duplicates it

-Into takes a destination collection and a source collection and _conjoins_ every element in the destination collection to the source collection.
+`into` takes a destination collection and a source collection and _conjoins_ every element in the destination collection to the source collection.
 It walks over the source sequence one element at a time, using the same semantics as the `conj` function to add each element to